 - 1 (14-oz.) can quartered artichoke hearts, drained

 - 1/3 cup sun-dried tomatoes packed in oil sliced (plus 2 Tbsp. oil from jar)

 - 3 Tbsp. pine nuts

 - Salt and pepper to taste

-- Add pesto, artichoke hearts, sun-dried tomatoes plus 2 Tbsp. oil from the jar, olives, and arugula (or spinach); toss to combine.
+- Drain asparagus and add to bowl with tortellini, along with pesto, artichoke hearts, sun-dried tomatoes, olives (if using), and arugula; toss to combine.
 Season to taste with salt and pepper.